bartikiel/warehouse/README.md

 # warehouse
-simple warehouse in java
+Simple warehouse app in Java

-clone project
+1. Clone project
-open in ItelliJ
+2. Open in ItelliJ
-start the program
+3. Start the program
-get in http://localhost:8080 in your browser enjoy!
+4. Get in http://localhost:8080 in your browser and enjoy!